sbulav/sbulav.github.io/src/blog/2026-03-02-jira-oil-nvim.md

 Over the years, I've tried multiple approaches to solve this:
 - Using the plain command-line tool <a href="https://github.com/ankitpokhrel/jira-cli">jira-cli</a>.
-It's great for scripts, but can feel a bit disconnected when you just want to quickly update multiple tasks.
+It's great for scripts, but it required a lot of mangling with cli arguments,from explorer view you can't create tasks and no mass change.
 - Creating my own TUI application.
 This was almost good, but it lacked elegance and was not able to handle mass changes easily.
 - Checking out and even forking other Neovim Jira integrations, like <a